ellcrys/elld/README.md

 # Druid
 Druid is the official client that implements the Ellcrys specification and manage by Ellcrys PBC.
-Druid allows anyone to run a blockchain full node, perform mining, validation and serves as an RPC server for receiving, querying the blockchain and processing application.
+Druid allows anyone to run a full node, perform mining, validation and launch an RPC server.

 ## Installation